5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/ACPI_Brightness_Patch/README.md

 ![](https://github.com/5T33Z0/OC-Little-Translated/blob/main/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/ACPI_Brightness_Patch/Example.jpg?raw=true.jpg)

 ## Notes and Credits
 - This method is pretty much depricated now.
-You may use the SSDT-PNLF sample in the OpenCore package instead.
-But maybe the old method does work better on some legacy notebooks.
+You may use the SSDT-PNLF sample included in the OpenCore package instead.
+But maybe this does work better on some legacy notebooks.
-- `ACPIBacklight.kext` by Rehabman: https://bitbucket.org/RehabMan/os-x-acpi-backlight/downloads/
+- `ACPIBacklight.kext` by Rehabman: https://bitbucket.org/RehabMan/os-x-acpi-backlight/src/master/